-US man threatens Spanish-speaking staff
+New York lawyer rages at Spanish speakers

 Other patrons at the restaurant can be seen laughing at the man during the incident on Tuesday, which was captured in footage posted on Facebook and contains some strong language.

-Social media users have strongly criticised the man in the video, who local media report is a New York-based lawyer.
+Separate footage shows a man resembling Mr Schlossberg defending President Donald Trump during a row with counter-protesters at a rally.

+He shouts that Mr Trump was justified in calling "some" Mexican immigrants rapists in a 2015 campaign speech.

-ICE later criticised the recorded threat to report workers to the agency.
+ICE criticised Mr Schlossberg's recorded threat in the restaurant to report workers to the agency.

-"ICE's Tip Line is solely for the purposes of making legitimate reports of suspected criminal activity," Rachael Yong Yow, the spokeswoman for the New York field office of ICE told the New York Times.
+"ICE's Tip Line is solely for the purposes of making legitimate reports of suspected criminal activity," Rachael Yong Yow, the spokeswoman for the New York field office of ICE, told the New York Times.

 New York City Mayor Bill de Blasio wrote on Twitter that the city's diversity was its strength, adding that it was home to people who share more than 200 languages.